Life After Divorce: 25 Ways to Recover and Restart

 There is one thing you used to love (or perhaps still love) that you should never revisit, though, and that’s your ex.
 Of course, if you have children, you will need to work on a healthy co-parenting relationship.

 However, outside of childcare, try not to get too involved in your ex’s new life.
-It will only hurt you and make it harder to move on.
+It will only hurt you and make moving on after divorce harder.

 It’s also time to accept that things aren’t going to change.
-Whether you wish they’d change a particular behavior, or you’re wishing you could have one more try, it’s time to let go.
-It hurts now, but in the long run, you’ll be much happier as a result.
+Whether you wish they’d change a particular behavior or you wish you could have one more try, it’s time to let go.
+It might hurt now, but in the long run, you’ll be much happier as a result.

 Divorce often heralds a change in your financial life.
 After all, you’ve probably been pooling your resources and living as a two-income household for a while now.
 Divorce can be an economic shock, especially if you weren’t very involved in money management.

-Taking charge of your finances as soon as you can help you feel in control and plan for your future.
+Recovering from divorce also includes taking charge of your finances as soon as you can and it will help you feel in control and plan for your future.
 Take a seminar or online course, or invest in some books or money management tools.

 Simply reading a few financial blogs will help.
 Do everything you can to keep yourself in the green and plan how to manage your money.